ElectroTechnique/electrotechnique.github.io/README.md

 The pcb and front panel as seen below are available from Tindie.com with SMD 4067 multiplexers, 6N138 opto-isolator, capacitors and resistors fitted.
 The entire cost of parts to build TSynth will be around $99 if you buy components from the cheaper suppliers and the build time around two hours to solder.
 Plans for a 3D printed/laser cut enclosure will be available.
 Questions: info@electrotechnique.cc

-PCB and front panel are now available from the [Tindie Store](https://www.tindie.com/stores/electrotechnique/)
+PCB and front panel are now available (when there's stock...) from the [Tindie Store](https://www.tindie.com/stores/electrotechnique/)

-Github has [source code, model files and documents](https://github.com/ElectroTechnique/TSynth)
+Github has [source code, model files and documents](https://github.com/ElectroTechnique/TSynth) Build Guide and User Manual are here - [Docs](https://github.com/ElectroTechnique/TSynth/tree/master/Docs) Current firmware is here - [Firmware](https://github.com/ElectroTechnique/TSynth/tree/master/Firmware)

 See a [Youtube demo](https://youtu.be/ymccocF6hTs)